 Press the left-hand button (2) and lift the complete armrest to gain access to the centre console cubby box compartment.
-The cubby box contains a storage rack for audio CDs or cassettes.
+Where fitted, the cubby box contains a storage rack for audio CDs or cassettes.

 Pull the top of the armrest forwards or push rearwards to slide the armrest to a comfortable position.